mulforma/Zelar/README.md

 Amazon has a free instance (t2.micro) for a year that is enough for the bot.
 Google Cloud Platform also has a free forever instance (f1-micro) that you can use for hosting the bot.
 However, you need to add billing to your Google Cloud account.
-And Microsoft Azure that we are using, offers a free credits ($100 for students, $300 for users).
+And Microsoft Azure that we are using, offers a free credits ($100 for students, $300 for users that have verified with their credit card).
 And students pack has free B1s instance for a year.

 - [Node.js (v16.6.0 or above)](https://nodejs.org/en/)
 - [pnpm](https://pnpm.io/) (preferred over npm) or other node package manager
 - [Python 3.6](https://www.python.org/) or above.
-This will usually come with node installer for windows if you accept to install `Tools for native modules` (For `@discordjs/opus` library)
+This will usually come with node installer for windows if you accept to install **Tools for native modules** (For `@discordjs/opus` library)
-- [Visual Studio C++ Build Tools](https://www.visualstudio.com/en-us/products/visual-studio-code) This will usually come with node installer for windows if you accept to install `Tools for native modules` (For `@discord/opus` library)
+- [Visual Studio C++ Build Tools](https://www.visualstudio.com/en-us/products/visual-studio-code) This will usually come with node installer for windows if you accept to install **Tools for native modules** (For `@discordjs/opus` library)
 - [Database (CockroachDB or Postgres)](https://www.cockroachlabs.com/), You can get a free account on [CockroachDB](https://www.cockroachlabs.com/) choosing serverless options.
 - [Docker](https://www.docker.com/) (This is purely optional, but recommended for those who already have Docker installed)